Thrive Together Collective

 The podcast focuses on themes surrounding mental health, cultural intersections, and personal resilience, with episodes covering topics like body dysmorphia, the experience of navigating the adult industry, and the impact of cultural expectations on mental health journeys.

-Welcome to So I Was Told, the podcast where culture meets candor.
+Welcome to So I Was Told, the anti-podcast podcast where culture meets candor.
 Join us as we dive into social politics, mental health, and the messy realities of deconstructing harmful social constructs.
 From lighthearted banter to tackling the heavy stuff, we keep it real, raw, and refreshingly unfiltered.

 Expect a bit of chaos, the occasional NSFW topic, and some colorful language along the way.
 Whether we’re dissecting societal norms or just calling out the nonsense, this is your space for honest conversations and unapologetic truths.

-Tune in, get uncomfortable, and maybe learn a thing or two—you might even laugh along the way.
+Tune in, get uncomfortable, and maybe learn a thing or two!
+You might even laugh along the way.

 Disclaimer